 Thanks to the efforts of the Skidmore IT Department, in particular Academic Technologies and Media Services, we will be using Skidmore's new Tandberg mobile videoconferencing system to help lower the carbon footprint of this event by reducing the travel needs of our speakers.
 Please contact Ben Harwood at email@example.com for questions regarding the system.
 This is event is co-sponsored or supported by the Environmental Studies Program, Sustainable Skidmore, the Environmental Action Club, and the International Affairs program.

 - Global Warming Solutions Webcast and Panel Discussion

-The National Teach-in for Global Warming Solutions hosted a webcast featuring various speakers focusing on climate change action from various perspectives.
+The National Teach-in for Global Warming Solutions hosted a webcast featuring speakers focusing on climate change action from various perspectives.
 A panel discussion followed the webcast featuring Skidmore's own climate action experts.
-Please click here to learn more about The National Teach-in for Global Warming Solutions.
+Please click here to learn more about the National Teach-in for Global Warming Solutions.

-- Jim Kennelly, Director of International Affairs, Associate Professor and Associate Chair of Management and Business.
+- Jim Kennelly, director of the International Affairs program and associate professor and associate chair of the Department of Management and Business.

 - Green House Gas Inventory: Commuting/Travel and Environmental Attitude and Awareness Survey

 Those that participated in the survey were entered into a raffle.

 At all of the Focus Skidmore events there were opportunities to pledge to use a reusable mug at the Spa, Burgess Cafe, and Murray-Aikins Atrium Cafe.
 The first 350 pledge participants received a coupon for a free reusable mug.
 Please visit www.350.org for more information on the 350 organization.
 Thank you to Dining Services and Green Mountain Coffee for sponsoring our reusable mug initiative!!